Tragedy of Charlottesville illustrates America's deep divide

 The nominal reason for Saturday’s rally was to protest the city’s decision to take down a statue of Confederate General Robert E. Lee in Charlottesville’s Emancipation Park.
 The Confederates were pro-slavery and seceded from the Union following the election of Abraham Lincoln – ironically a Republican – on a ticket of opposing the expansion of slavery.

-There are still hundreds of memorials in public places in the U.S. to Lee, another Confederate general, Stonewall Jackson, and other secessionist leaders.
+There are still hundreds of memorials in public places in the U.S. to Lee, another Confederate general - Stonewall Jackson - and other secessionist leaders.
 But even the families of Lee and Jackson believe the time has come to take these down and move them to more appropriate venues where they can be placed in historical context, such as museums.

 However, back in New Jersey on Thursday, President Trump demurred via his favorite platform, Twitter, proclaiming: "Sad to see the history and culture of our great country being ripped apart with the removal of our beautiful statues and monuments," and "you can't change history, but you can learn from it."

-On that latter point, maybe the president should have studied – and learned from - the rise of fascism in the 1930s that led to the Second World War, but that’s a separate point.
+On that latter point, maybe the president should have studied – and learned from - the rise of fascism in the 1930s that led to the Second World War, but that’s for another day.

 Historical resonance aside, the Vice film showed the Robert E. Lee statue issue was really a sideshow for the neo-Nazi protesters.
 Rather, this was a long-planned show of strength aimed at achieving political aims designed to bring their far-right ideology into the public eye and mainstream debate.